alexa/ask-cli/docs/concepts/New-Command.md

 The following list explains each part of the skill project:

   **lambda** – A folder that contains the source code for the skill's AWS Lambda function.
 The files contained here depend on the runtime for the skill.

-  **code** –  A folder that contains the source code for your skill that utilizes the ASK SDK.

   **infrastructure** – A folder that contains your CloudFormation definitions for deploying your skill to AWS